 Need more light?
 Check out the best camping flashlights/ torches for something more powerful!

-#3 Best Budget Fire Starter – UCO Sweetfire Tinder
+#3 Best Budget Campfire Starter – UCO Sweetfire Tinder

 For best budget fire starter, checkout UCO Sweetfire Tinder